 - Students may ask the Registrar, in person, for preferential treatment in a lottery for a limited enrollment course they have previously failed to get into, but they must do so before the Registrar runs course lotteries.
-A student may ask for preferential treatment in cases in which he or she has (a) tried once to get into a course that is offered only every other year or (b) tried twice to get into a course that meets every year.
+A student may ask for preferential treatment in cases in which they have (a) tried once to get into a course that is offered only every other year or (b) tried twice to get into a course that meets every year.
 Study abroad students may request this via email but must do so before lotteries are run, which will be immediately after registration.

 - When an enrollment limit is approved by the Educational Policy Committee, EPC may authorize preference based on any of the following, as indicated in the Course Guide: